florolf/sigmon/README.md

 ## Hooks

-sigmon will execute hook scripts on certain events.
-Currently, the only supported event is `match`, which is emitted any time an item from the watchlist appears in the log.
-All the executable files (or symlinks to such files) in `hooks/match/` will be executed in lexicographic order.
+sigmon will execute hook scripts in certain cases.
+Currently, the only supported hook types are `match` and `leaf_info`, described below.
+Hooks are executed by runnign all the executable files (or symlinks to such files) in `hooks/$HOOK_TYPE/` in lexicographic order.
 The working directory is the top level state directory (i.e. the one that contains the policy file, for example) and all information is passed in through environment variables.

+See the `extra/hooks` directory for some example hooks.
+They take their configuration from a global config file in the state directory (`hook_cfg.sh`) or the watchlist, where the latter takes precedence.

+### `match`

+A match event is emitted any time an item from the watchlist appears in the log.

 sigmon takes care not to lose any `match` events.
 I.e. it only updates its internal state after all relevant hooks have been executed.
 If it or the system crashes before that, hooks that were already called for a log entry might get called again (i.e. "at least once" delivery semantics).
 Note that sigmon intentionally does *not* have any retry logic for when the execution of a hook itself fails (i.e. it returns an exit code other than zero).

-Those variables are:
+The environment variables provided to the hook are:

  - `LOG_ENDPOINT`: The log endpoint URL from the policy file
  - `LEAF_INDEX`: The numerical index of the leaf that matched
  - `LEAF_CHECKSUM`: The contents of the `checksum` field of the leaf (hex-encoded)
  - `LEAF_SIGNATURE`: The contents of the `signature` field of the leaf (hex-encoded)
+ - `LEAF_INFO_x` for each `leaf_info` result, where `x` is the leaf information hook name.
+See below for more information.
  - `KEY_HASH`: The contents of the `key_hash` field of the leaf (hex-encoded)
  - `KEY_ATTR_x` for each attribute `x` specified in the watchlist